Jump to a Section

 “We want to be there for our customers every step of their journey.
 From their first car to the moment they buy their first home and beyond.
 That’s why we offer a robust suite of coverages,” says Dan Witalec, Customer Acquisition Leader at Progressive Insurance.

-Here’s an in-depth review detailing what to expect.
-You’ll find out what coverage is available, how to get a quote, and the pros and cons.
+Here’s an in-depth review detailing what to expect if you choose Progressive home insurance or Progressive renters insurance for coverage.
+In addition, you’ll find out what coverage is available, how to get a quote, and the pros and cons.

-What does Progressive home and renters insurance cover?
+What do Progressive home insurance and renters insurance cover?

 Dwelling and other structures

 Dwelling coverage will cover the costs to repair damage to your house.
-Other structure coverage covers damage to any stand-alone structures on your property, such as a shed or garage.
+Similarly, other structure coverage covers damage to any stand-alone structures on your property.
+For example, stand-alone structures can be properties such as a shed or garage.
 Note that the company offers separate policies if you own a condo or a mobile home.

-You have the option to choose from three policies which have varying levels of coverage:
+You have the option to choose from three policies which have three varying levels of coverage:

-- First you have homeowners one, which covers 11 perils (perils are causes of damage such as fire, wind, tornadoes, falling trees, etc.)
+- First y,ou have homeowners one, which covers 11 perils.
+If you don’t know what perils are, they are causes of damage such as fire, wind, tornadoes, falling trees, etc.

-- Then there is homeowners two, which covers 18 perils (including those in policy one)
+- Then there are homeowners two, which covers 18 perils (including those in policy one).

 The more perils you want coverage for, the more your policy will cost.
-Damages resulting from earthquakes, floods, nuclear accidents, or war require an additional hazard insurance policy.
+In addition to perils, damages resulting from earthquakes, floods, nuclear accidents, or war require an additional hazard insurance policy.

 If your home incurs damages and you have to find temporary housing, policies will cover those costs.
 Insurers will also reimburse you for the amount you have to spend beyond your normal budget on meals out.

 Most policies also cover the belongings inside your house in the event of theft, damage, or destruction.
-Some examples include furniture, electronics, tools, jewelry (to an extent), and more.
-The coverage will even cover your belongings if something happens to them while outside of your home.
+For example, personal property policies will typically include coverage for furniture, electronics, tools, jewelry (to an extent), and more.
+Furthermore, the coverage will your belongings if something happens to them while outside your home.
 Note that there are limits, so expensive items will require additional coverage.

 Liability and medical payments

-If someone sues you for personal injury or property damage, this coverage will reimburse you for the legal fees, medical bills, and damages.
+If someone sues you for personal injury or property damage, this coverage will reimburse you.
+For example, liabilities and medical payments such as legal fees, medical bills, and damages would be covered under this policy.
 Additional coverage is available for other types of lawsuits (i.e., slander or libel).

 Sometimes standard coverage isn’t enough.
-Here are the other add-on coverage options Progressive’s partners offer:
+In addition to standard coverages, the below listed are other add-on coverage options.